kubevirt/user-guide/docs/virtual_machines/virtual_hardware.md

 #### utc

-If `utc` is specified, the VM’s clock will be set to UTC.
+If `utc` is specified, the VM's clock will be set to UTC.

     metadata:
       name: myvmi